Alexey Skulachenko: Interwar period

 After serving as acting commissar of the engineering depot of the supply department of the 11th Army from January 1921, Skulachenko was sent to study at the Military Academy of the Red Army in November of that year.
 After graduating from the academy, he was posted to the North Caucasus Military District as a company commander in October 1925 to gain practical experience.
 In the district, Skulachenko became chief of staff of the 221st Rifle Regiment of the 74th Rifle Division in November 1926 before transferring to the Leningrad Military District to serve as chief of the operational section of the staff of the 43rd Rifle Division in March 1928.

 In December 1929, Skulachenko briefly served as assistant chief of the 4th department of the 2nd Directorate of the Staff of the Red Army, but in January 1930 returned to the Leningrad Military District as commander and commissar of the motorized armored detachment of the 11th Rifle Division.
 A year later, he took command of the Mechanized Regiment of the OGPU Troops, and in May 1932 returned to the army as commander and commissar of a mechanized brigade of the Leningrad Mechanized Corps (reorganized from the 11th Rifle Division), which became the 31st Mechanized Brigade.

 Briefly at the disposal of the Personnel Directorate from February 1935, Skulachenko became chief of the armored forces of the Kharkov Military District in June of that year, being promoted to kombrig when the Red Army introduced personal military ranks that year.
-In April 1937 he was placed at the disposal of the Personnel Directorate and transferred to the reserve on 29 July for "political unreliablity" before being arrested on 3 August.
-Sentenced to death on 5 October for participating in a nonexistent "military conspiracy", Skulachenko was specifically charged with carrying out an act of sabotage (a 'diversionary act') in a armor depot of the district in late 1936 and preparing to burn a repair workshop in February 1937.
+In April 1937 he was placed at the disposal of the Personnel Directorate and transferred to the reserve on 29 July for "political unreliability" before being arrested on 3 August.
+Sentenced to death on 5 October for participating in a nonexistent "military conspiracy", Skulachenko was specifically charged with carrying out an act of sabotage (a 'diversionary act') in an armor depot of the district in late 1936 and preparing to burn a repair workshop in February 1937.
 Skulachenko was executed on the next day.
 He was posthumously rehabilitated on 13 June 1956 under De-Stalinization.